stfnhmplr/homee-api/README.md

 homee.deleteGroup(id);
 homee.getNodesByGroup(id); // id or group name

+// get diary entries (you should use at least one parameter to shrink the result set) homee.getDiary(from, till, limit);

 // get History for node or attribute (type), from and till are unix timestamps homee.getHistory(type, id, from, till, limit);